-For these purposes, the UK specifically designated Sberbank.
+For these purposes, the UK specifically designated only Sberbank.
 As of 6 April 2022, Sberbank is also subject to a broader asset freeze designation.

-On 1 March 2022, OFSI published General Licence INT/2022/1277877, which authorises a UK credit or financial institution to continue to process sterling payments to, from or via Sberbank for the purpose of making Relevant Energy

-Products available for use in the United Kingdom, until 24 June 2022.
+On 1 March 2022, OFSI published General Licence INT/2022/1277877, which authorised a UK credit or financial institution to continue to process sterling payments to, from or via Sberbank for the purpose of making Relevant Energy Products available for use in the United Kingdom, until 24 June 2022.
 Relevant Energy products include certain (1) Crude Oil; (2) Petroleum Products; and (3) Gas.
-Now that Sberbank is subject to an asset freeze, OFSI has amended this General Licence in respect of energy related payments to ensure that it may continue to be used until its expiry on 24 June 2022.
+The General Licence has now expired.